Fires rage in several states as heat wave broils US West

 Two firefighters died Saturday in Arizona after a plane they were in crashed during a survey of a small wildfire in rural Mohave County.
-The aircraft was helping perform reconnaissance over the Cedar Basin Fire near Wikieup, a tiny community of about 100, when it went down around noon.
+The Beech C-90 aircraft was helping perform reconnaissance over the lightning-caused Cedar Basin Fire, near the tiny community of Wikieup, when it went down around noon.

-The two firefighters were the only people on board, officials said.
+The two firefighters were the only people on board.
+Officials identified one of them as Jeff Piechura, a retired Tucson fire chief who was working for the U.S. Forest Service.
+The name of the other was withheld until relatives could be notified.
 The National Transportation Safety Board is investigating the crash.

 In California, officials asked all residents to reduce power consumption quickly after a major wildfire in southern Oregon knocked out interstate power lines, preventing up to 4,000 megawatts of electricity from flowing into the state.